 I am Pastor Teddy Ah Kiune, from Réunion Island, an island located in the Indian Ocean, about 700 kilometers east of Madagascar.
 Ask your youth leaders to locate it for you on a map of the Indian Ocean.
+I hope that, despite your daily challenges, you are all okay.
 You will have a special week in November, 2023.
 Be ready to participate in it!

 During this week, we will explore the book of Daniel.
 When we mention the book of Daniel, it immediately conjures up in our memory the story of the golden statue or of the den of lions.
-But during this week, we shall discover

-Daniel's daily life.
+But during this week, we shall discover Daniel's daily life.
 We shall also see his struggles and challenges.
 Life was not always easy for him, even though he was a worker for God.

 Throughout his life he applied the following principle: "God First" (GF).
 His "GF" was at the center of his life.
 I encourage you to ask your parents to plan your time, so that you may enjoy what God our Father has prepared for each of you.
 Every day we will examine an aspect of Daniel's life in direct relationship with the GF principle.
-A team and myself will guide you through this adventure during this week, which I have entitled
+A team and myself will guide you through this adventure during this week, which I have entitled vii.
+Daniel's Faithfulness; viii.
+Daniel's Gratitude.